sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/guides/your-first-transform.md

 ## Create a Transform

 This [lookup transform](../operations/lookup.md) takes the input value of an attribute, locates it in the table provided, and returns its corresponding value.
-If your input value is not found in the lookup table, the transform returns the default value.
+If the transform does not find your input value in the lookup table, it returns the default value.
 Replace `{tenant}` and `{token}` with the values you got ealier.

 ```bash
 curl --location --request POST 'https://{tenant}.api.identitynow.com/v3/transforms' \